nguyensjsu/sp18-202-techninjas/Project Journal.md

 Activities followed:
 * Every team member knew what part of development they are responsible for and are trying to implement it way ahead of schedule.
 * Every functionality was given equal importance
 * Everyone ideas were taken into consideration

+### Owned by: Uttara Vishwas Kulkarni
+#### Core Value- Courage

+Activities:
+* As a symbol of Courage, changes were incorporated by the members in the implementation, according to the modifications done in the design of the Game.
+* Every member showed Courage and was ready to perform minute changes in the code as needed.
+* Members accepted the change and suggested necessary changes as well.